wp-media/imagify-api-doc/source/index.md

 # Introduction

 Welcome to Imagify API!
 You can use the API to optimize and resize your images.

+# API Liraries

+A few libraries are already available to interact with our API.
+If you write your own library, we would be very happy to link you on this doc.
+[Please contact us](mailto:contact@imagify.io).

+## Python

+You can directly install it with pip:

+`pip install imagify-python`

+You can also install it by cloning the [Github Repo](https://github.com/wp-media/imagify-python) and doing a :

+`python setup.py install`

+## PHP

+You can direclty install it with composer:

+`composer install wp-media/imagify-php`

+You can also install it by cloning the [Github Repo](https://github.com/wp-media/imagify-php)

 # Authentication

 > To authorize, use this code: